-Harith Fund Managers (Pty) Limited's nature of business is the management of the funds of the Pan-African Infrastructure Development Fund (PAIDF).
-Harith Fund Managers (Pty) Limited is also responsible, on behalf of the PAIDF, for the provision of specified administrative services relating to the operations of the PAIDF.
-Harith Fund Managers (Pty) Limited assists the Company in carrying out its mandate as it relates to infrastructure both in South Africa and the rest of the continent.
+Harith Fund Managers (Pty) Limited's nature of business is the management of the funds of the Pan African Infrastructure Development Fund (PAIDF 1).
+Harith Fund Managers (Pty) Limited is also responsible, on behalf of the PAIDF 1, for the provision of specified administrative services relating to the operations of the PAIDF 1.
+Harith Fund Managers (Pty) Limited assists the Company in carrying out its mandate as it relates to infrastructure in both South Africa and the rest of the continent.
+PAIDF 1 came to the end of its life.

-Harith General Partners (Pty) Limited is a company established in South Africa, specialising in investments in infrastructure projects in energy, transport, rail, port and airports, information and communication technology, water and sanitation, energy and many others mainly on the African continent.
-Harith General Partners (Pty) Limited provides fund management and advisory services to the PAIDF.
+Harith General Partners (Pty) Limited is a company established in South Africa in 2006, specialising in investments in infrastructure projects in energy, transport, rail, port and airports, information and communication technology, water and sanitation, energy and many others mainly on the African continent.
+Harith General Partners (Pty) Limited provides fund management and advisory services to the PAIDF 2.
+PAIDF 2 is still operational.